ietf-tools/xml2rfc/README.txt

-Rose, et al.                                                   [Page 19]
+Rose, et al.                                                   [Page 25]

-README                        xml2rfc v1.35                   March 2010
+README                      xml2rfc v1.36pre1              December 2010

-Appendix C.  MS-Windows XP/Cygwin Installation (courtesy of Joe Touch)
+Appendix D.  MS-Windows XP/Cygwin Installation (courtesy of Joe Touch)

-   1.  install Cygwin: follow instructions at the Cygwin website [11] (also visit the Cygwin pages on the Tcl Wiki [12]), make sure to select "tcltk" in "Libs"
+   1.  install Cygwin: follow instructions at the Cygwin website [12] (also visit the Cygwin pages on the Tcl Wiki [13]), make sure to select "tcltk" in "Libs"

    2.  place a copy of xml2rfc files on a local drive, e.g., in